ddehanne/systematic-research-overview/README.md

 ## Disclaimer

-This platform is operated through IBKR paper-trading account for infrastructure validation.
+This platform is operated through an IBKR paper-trading account for infrastructure validation.
 Simulated execution is not presented as a substitute for real-money trading.
-All performance figures are subject to revalidation for exact reproducibility.
-Model, execution, broker, liquidity, data, and operational risks remain unmitigated.
+All performance figures and operational metrics remain subject to reproducible verification.
+Model, execution, broker, liquidity, data, and operational risks remain material.